 We expect to package Furoscix, if approved, as both a starter and refill kit, which may present opportunities under both Medicare Part B and D reimbursement pathways.
-Hospital outpatient departments, clinics, and physician offices would be able to train and initially place Furoscix for the patient and may be reimbursed for these services under Medicare Part B so long as certain criteria are met.
-Inpatients transitioning out of the hospital who require additional days of treatment may obtain Furoscix refill kits outside of the acute care setting.
-In April 2016, we held a meeting with CMS, at which CMS stated that coverage and reimbursement of Furoscix may be available under Medicare Part D as a transition of care drug.
-By educating patients on the proper use of Furoscix shortly after discharge followed by a face-to-face visit, health care professionals can ensure proper training, initiate treatment at the point of care, and ensure that patients can receive additional days of treatment in the home setting.
+Hospitals, clinics, and physician offices would be able train and initially place Furoscix for the patient and may be reimbursed for these services under Medicare Part B so long as certain criteria are met.
+For hospitals, these items and services may be considered as part of the transition of care and be billed outside of the DRG payment.
+As patients transition out of the hospital, clinic, or physician office setting and require additional days of treatment, they would obtain Furoscix refill kits outside of the acute care setting, and coverage and reimbursement may be available under Medicare Part D. By educating patients on the proper use of Furoscix shortly after discharge followed by a face-to-face visit, health care professionals can ensure proper training, initiate treatment at the point of care, and ensure that patients can receive additional days of treatment in the home setting.